Non-stationary difference equation and affine Laumon space III : Generalization to $\widehat{\mathfrak{gl}}_N$: Four dimensional limit and Fuji-Suzuki-Tsuda system

 Its multi-time extensions $(k\geq 3)$ has also been studied in \cite{Tsu2}.
 The case $N=2, k=2$ is $P_{\rm VI}$ and the cases $N=2, k\geq 3$ are the Garnier system.
 The $q$-difference version of the FST system is also known.
 Interestingly, in $q$-case, there exists a duality between the system of type $(N,k)=(m,2)$ and $(N, k)=(2,m)$ (see e.g. \cite{Nagao-Yamada} ). \end{rmk}

+Recently some constructions of the $q$-FST system through the cluster algebra were obtained (see e.g. \cite{Okubo-Suzuki} and \cite{Suzuki-Okubo}).
+Since such formulation will also give a natural way of the quantization (see e.g. \cite{Marshakov:2019vnz}), the relation to our construction from the affine Laumon space is an interesting problem.
+The relation to the tetrahedron $R$ matrix uncovered in section \ref{sec:mass-truncation} also gives a link to the cluster algebra.
+In \cite{Gavrylenko:2020eov} it was argued that the conjugation by the tetrahedron $R$ matrix can be described by a sequence of mutations (see also \cite{Inoue:2024swb} for the quantum case).

+In \cite{Gavrylenko:2018ckn} it was shown that the $W_N$ conformal block with a fully degenerate field gives a solution to the FST system.
+This opens a problem of a higher rank generalization of the relation of the Virasolo conformal block with a degenerate field and the conformal block of the $SL(2)$ current algebra which is described by the KZ equation.
+We find it intriguing in what sense the affine Laumon partition function gives a conformal block of the deformed $W$ algebra.

-\begin{ack} We would like to thank M.~Bershtein, J.-E.~Bourgine, P.~Di Francesco, Ken Ito, R.~Kedemand, K.~Oshima and V.~Pasquierfor useful discussions.
+\begin{ack} We would like to thank M.~Bershtein, J.-E.~Bourgine, P.~Di Francesco, Ken Ito, R.~Kedem, K.~Oshima and V.~Pasquier for useful discussions.
+We are also grateful to the anonymous referees for useful comments.
 Our work is supported in part by Grants-in-Aid for Scientific Research (Kakenhi); 25K06912 (K.H.), 23K03087 (H.K.), 21K03180 (R.O. and J.S.), 24K06753 (J.S.) and 23K22387 (Y.Y.).
-The work of R.O. was partly supported by the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University. \end{ack}
+The work of R.O. was partly supported by the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.
+The research of S.S. was carried out within the state assignment of Ministry of Science and Higher Education of the Russian Federation for IITP RAS. \end{ack}